CoHEsion Summit - St Louis: Conference-at-a-glance

 Presented by Sean Leahy, Texas A&M University.

 Acceptable performance of Ellucian Banner applications largely depends on an Oracle database that is performing at an acceptable level.
 Tuning the Oracle database to support the workload of Banner applications and custom processes is essential.
 This full day session will review the Oracle performance tuning method.
-We will review how to tune the database proactively and reactively using Automatic Database Diagnostic Monitor (ADDM), Active Session History (ASH), and Automatic Workload Repository (AWR) snapshots.
-We will focus on memory usage issues and memory structures, concurrency issues in the form of locks or waits, and database configuration issues including incorrect sizing of log files.
-We will also review SQL Tuning including object statistics, explain plans, and how to tune and optimize SQL statements using the SQL Tuning Advisor and SQL Access Advisor.
+We will review how to tune the database proactively and re-actively using Automatic Database Diagnostic Monitor (ADDM), Active Session History (ASH), and Automatic Workload Repository (AWR) snapshots.
+We will cover SQL Tuning including object statistics, explain plans, concurrency issues, and how to tune and optimize SQL statements using the SQL Tuning Advisor and SQL Access Advisor.
 We will look at using SQL profiles and SQL Plan baselines to prevent regression.
-The session will be using Oracle Enterprise Manager Cloud Control (Cloud Control) and Oracle supplied PL/SQL packages using SQL*Plus.
+We will review Ellucian's recommendations for database performance.
+We will also review on memory usage issues and memory structures, and database configuration issues including incorrect sizing of log files.
+Feel free to follow along with your own installation of Oracle Cloud Control.